acmpesuecc/TwitterBotCryptocurrencyPrice/README.md

 ### To Do:
-1) Add contribution guidelines
+1) Add contribution guidelines (Done)
-2) Create a .gitignore file to save my api keys
+2) Create a .gitignore file to save my api keys (Not needed for hacknight)